 - Crime Rate: Safer than 85% of Washington, DC neighborhoods

 Situated between the Potomac River and the DC/Maryland border is another great neighborhood for families, The Palisades.
-This DC neighborhood offers abundant green space, a strong sense of community, and great nearby schools, including the award-winning Francis Scott Key Elementary School, as well as Georgetown Day School and Woodrow Wilson High School.
+This DC neighborhood offers abundant green space, a strong sense of community, and great nearby schools, including the award-winning Francis Scott Key Elementary School and Georgetown Day School.
 Furthermore, homes in The Palisades are some of the most beautiful in all of Washington, DC.
 Common housing styles in the area include Colonial, Federal, and ranches, which means there’s plenty of room for families to spread out and grow!

 Things to Do in The Palisades

 Let your kids’ imaginations run wild at Palisades Recreation Center & Playgrounds.
 Visit the historic site and gorgeous green space at Battery Kemble Park.
 Rent a bicycle and go for a ride on the local trails or take a guided canoe tour of the Potomac from Fletcher’s Boathouse.
-Attend the Palisade Quilt & Fiber Arts Festival and see incredible woven works by local artisans.
-Spice things up with a dinner of Veg Pakora or Samosa Chat at Salt & Pepper Grill.
-Grab authentic Afghan dishes like Sabzi Turnovers or Spicy Beef Dumplings at Bistro Aracosia.
+Take the family out for a moderate hike around the 2.7-mile-long Palisades Trolley Trail.
+Spice things up with a dinner of Veg Pakora, Chat Papari, or Samosa Chat at Salt & Pepper Grill.
+Grab authentic Afghan dishes like Sabzi Turnovers, Spicy Beef Dumplings, or a Kids Chicken Breast Kabob for the little ones at Bistro Aracosia.
 Sip on French Onion Soup, snack on a Cheese Board, or dine on Baked Mussels and Escargots at Et Voila!
-Or share a plate of sushi rolls like the Big Bambu or MacArthur Roll at Bambu Asian Cuisine.
+Or share a plate of sushi rolls like the White Tuna, Big Bambu, or Macarthur Roll at Bambu Asian Cuisine.

 Moving to Washington, DC?
 Extra Space Storage offers convenient self storage facilities throughout the DC metro to help with your transition.
 Find a storage unit near you!